nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 #### Cluster 8
 _Indonesia and the United Kingdom_

-Within cluster 8, we have that the peak COVID fatality takes place in the United Kingdom (UK) 7 months earlier than in Indonesia.
-We see that the peak number of COVID fatalities in both countries is very close after we algined the two signals together (right figure).
+Within cluster 8, we see that the peak Covid fatality takes place in the United Kingdom (UK) 7 months earlier than in Indonesia.
+We see that the peak number of Covid fatalities in both countries is very close after we aligned the two signals together (right figure).

 <html>
 <head>